oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 Add a similar value for your *Sign-out redirects URIs*, which should just be your application's home page from Heroku.

 Now return to your application.
-You should be able to log in and see your application running as expected.
+You should be able to log in and see your app running as expected.

 ## Do more with Node and Heroku